News | Sign Up | A LEVER FOR SCALE

 Louisiana

-The Louisiana Early Childhood Education Fund offers local entities a dollar-for-dollar match on local investments for early care and education.
-The fund has four statutorily dedicated and ongoing funding streams.
-The Fund receives 50% of revenue from the NBA Pelicans license plate, 25% of sports betting revenues up to $20 million, and any non-dedicated tax revenue from fantasy sports betting and industrial hemp-derived CBD sales.
+The Louisiana Early Childhood Education Fund (Act 353 of 2017) offers local entities a dollar-for-dollar match on local investments for early childhood education.
+The fund has five statutorily dedicated and ongoing funding streams.
+The Fund receives 50 percent of revenue from the NBA Pelicans license plate (Act 118 of 2021), 25 percent of sports betting revenues up to $20 million (Act 435 of 2021), up to $3.6 million in revenues over $60 million from Louisiana’s land-based casino contract (Act 171 of 2019), and any non-dedicated tax revenue from fantasy sports betting (Act 34 of 2020) and industrial hemp-derived CBD sales (Act 247 of 2019).
 Localities have established their own dedicated funding streams through passing new or amending current millages to create sustainable funding at the local level.
+A dashboard for the Fund can be found here.

 Maryland